Vasanta Panchami or Basant Panchami festival heralds the arrival of spring in India, Vasanta Ritu.

 Vasanta Panchami –The day to Revere knowledge

 So, for people across India, Vasanta Panchami is also the day to revere knowledge and education.
-Children are initiated into education system on this day with the belief that their knowledge will grow in leaps and bounds just as the gushing flow of the mighty River Sarasvati.
+Children are initiated into education system on this day with the understanding that their knowledge will grow in leaps and bounds just as the gushing flow of the mighty River Sarasvati.

 Today, instead of the flowing river, we have only dry rivers beds of River Sarasvati here and there along its original path.